Chanson de Guillaume

 It is the only chanson de geste concerning the deeds of William of Orange that was not included in the cyclic 13th-century collections of chansons de geste generally referred to as the Geste de Guillaume d'Orange.
 Much of the poem's material (especially the second half) was also expanded and adapted by the later chanson de geste Aliscans.

 Historical sources

-The chanson appears to be based on William of Gellone's battle at the Orbieu or Orbiel river near Carcassonne in 793.
+The chanson appears to be based on William of Gellone's Battle of Orbiel River near Carcassonne in 793.